NCI900-Training-Organisation/intro-to-gprof/docs/source/tutorial.rst

 Tutorial
 ========

-This tutorial provides a beginner-friendly introduction to using gprof for profiling C/C++ programs.
+This tutorial provides a beginner-friendly introduction to using difffent profiling tools for C/C++ programs.

 .. list-table::
   :widths: 20 20 20 20